bodybuilders-team/dadtkv/README.md

 ### Current issues

 - The consensus value is the full current hashmap of lease queues.
-This makes the code to prevent resubmit of lease requests more complex, as we have to both check if in a consensus value one lease queue had the lease, and if in a later consensus value that lease is not present anymore (it was freed).
-A more efficient approach is changing the consensus value to be a list of lease requests to be applied, and then we only have to check if the lease request itself was in a previous consensus value.
+- Freeing of leases requires a new consensus round: this means that it's common that only one transaction is executed per consensus round.

 ### What needs to be done

 - Change the consensus value to be a list of lease requests to be applied instead of being the full hashmap of queues.
+- Consensus should only be reached on the order of lease requests.
+Notion of freeing of lease requests only happens among transaction managers.
 - Improve locking mechanisms.
 - Liveness.
 - Improve time outs and failure detector logic.